lrberge/sircon/README.md

 # sircon: Simple R Console

 This is a dependency-free, Windows-only, R console.
-It possesses most of the features we expect from a console, in particular: history navigation, autocomplete, syntax highlighting, etc. It can be very easily customized, directly from within the console.
+It possesses most of the features we expect from a console, in particular: context-aware history navigation, (beefy) autocomplete, syntax highlighting, multi-lines editing, etc. It can be very easily customized, directly from within the console.
+It provides a macro language to empower the user with powerful custom shortcuts.

 ## Getting started